martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 sudo openssl req -new -newkey rsa:4096 -x509 -sha256 -days 3650 -nodes -out fullchain.pem -keyout privkey.pem
 ```

+The second way is to use the "generate" button in the SSL certificate tab.

 ### Disable security
 Leave the Disable security box unchecked unless you have a very good reason to disable password protection.